 Students who become Permanent Residents to Canada before the end of a term must inform the Department, The Faculty of Graduate Studies and Research and Human Resources, by presenting their original landing papers.
 The differential fee may be recalculated for that term.
 They may not be charged a differential fee in that term.

 Awards and Scholarships

-Detailed information of all available scholarships can be found on the Faculty of Graduate Studies and Research website under the section Awards and Funding -> Scholarships and Awards. https://uofa.ualberta.ca/graduate-studies/awards-and-funding/scholarships
+Detailed information of all available scholarships can be found on the Faculty of Graduate Studies and Research website https://uofa.ualberta.ca/graduate-studies/awards-and-funding/scholarships